Stephanie Pearce is our midwife.

-She is now based at Morley Town Hall.
-To contact Leah please call the surgery and a member of staff will provide you with her contact number.
+She is based at Morley Town Hall.
+To contact the midwife please call the surgery and a member of staff will provide you with her contact number.
 Alternatively you can contact the Midwifery office on 07824 104890.

 The role of the midwife